-Both our approaches to QA assume that each question is asked and answered in isolation.
-This is different to the current TREC approach of a set of questions related to a given target.
+Both our approaches to QA assume that each question is asked and answered independently of any other.
+This is different to the current TREC approach where a target is first supplied and then a set of questions is asked related to that target.

 In 2004 we used two simple approaches to deal with merging targets and questions: pronoun replacement and appending the target to the question.
 Neither method was ideal and both failed to produce acceptable results.
-For the 2005 evaluation we adopted a single shared approach based on both pronominal and nominal coreference resolution.
+For the 2005 evaluation we adopted a single approach based on both pronominal and nominal coreference resolution.